Number recognition is a blast outside with squirt the numbers.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Fill your bin with water.
+Fill your bin with water and add the floating cookies.

 Invite your toddler or preschooler to come to squirt the numbers.